Australian Work Visas

 Visa TypeMain ApplicantDependent (Over 18)Dependent (Under 18)

-Skilled Regional (Provisional) Visa A$4,045A$2,025A$1,010
+Skilled Regional (Provisional) Visa - Extended stay pathwayA$ 425A$ 210A$ 105

-Working Holiday Visa & Work and Holiday VisaA$495Not ApplicableNot Applicable
+Working Holiday Visa & Work and Holiday VisaA$ 650Not ApplicableNot Applicable

-Temporary Work (Short Stay Specialist) VisaA$310 Not ApplicableNot Applicable
+Temporary Work (Short Stay Specialist) VisaA$ 415 A$ 415 A$ 105

 Maritime Crew & Crew Travel Authority Visas FreeNot ApplicableNot Applicable

 Remember, these prices are just for applying and don't cover other costs you might need to pay, like health checks or police certificates.
-Always verify the latest prices and details on the Australian Department of Home Affairs website or consult a migration expert.
+Always verify the latest prices and all the details on the Australian Department of Home Affairs website or consult a migration expert.

 Typical processing times

-• Permanent Work Visas:
+• Permanent Work permit:

 • Skilled Nominated Visa: Six to eight months.